Getting your first 100 days right

 1. Orientation phase

-During this first phase you should focus on listening, understanding and learning by asking questions and gathering facts.
+During this first phase, you should focus on listening, understanding, and learning by asking questions and gathering facts.
 Get to know your team members, hold one-to-one meetings to find out what drives and motivates them.
 Find a happy medium between being too bossy (wanting to control everything) and too lax (trying to be everyone’s friend) by taking a diplomatic approach.
-Work on building relationships with superiors, clients and peers as well.
+Work on building relationships with superiors, clients, and peers as well.

 2. Evaluation phase

-Afterwards, you can start to recommend and initiate changes that will enhance individual and group performance.
+Afterward, you can start to recommend and initiate changes that will enhance individual and group performance.

 While you may see the need for change, do not attempt to turn the whole department inside out at once.
-Get your team members on board, explain what you have in mind and eventually develop your ideas further together.
+Get your team members on board, explain what you have in mind, and eventually develop your ideas further together.

 3. Implementation phase